Rich107/opencode.nvim/README.md

 ## ✨ Features

-- Finds your `opencode` process running in or under Neovim's CWD
+- Toggle an embedded `opencode` terminal or automatically find any `opencode` process running in or under Neovim's CWD
-- Sends prompts to its active session
+- Send prompts to its active session
-- Injects customizable editor context
+- Inject customizable editor context
-- Auto-reloads edited buffers
+- Auto-reload edited buffers

 > Please use the opencode TUI to manage its active session until [the plugin can do so](https://github.com/sst/opencode/issues/1255).